Electrophysiology Service | Overview

 If your child has been diagnosed with an arrhythmia or is suspected of having a heart rhythm problem, it’s important that she be examined by a pediatric electrophysiologist.
-At Boston Children’s Hospital, our Electrophysiology Service - part of the #1 ranked Heart Center - offers a wide range of diagnostic and treatment options for children—and adults—who suffer from an abnormal heart rhythm.
+Our Electrophysiology Service, part of the #1-ranked children's hospital, offers a wide range of diagnostic and treatment options for children — and adults — who suffer from an abnormal heart rhythm.
 Please contact us today for a consultation or second opinion.

 The skills and equipment for treating irregular heart rhythms are highly specialized, but must be tightly integrated with the patient's overall health and treatment for other conditions.
 This is an area where Boston Children's excels.
 Electrophysiologists partner closely with other cardiologists and other specialists to achieve the best outcomes for these complex cases.

 Because Boston Children's routinely handles heart rhythm disturbances in infants and very young children, the program is attuned to their needs.
 Their smaller size and still-developing physiology require smaller equipment than that used for adults, as well as special care in anesthesia and exceptional diagnostic and surgical skills.

 In 1938, Boston Children’s cardiac surgeon Robert Gross, MD, performed the world’s first successful surgery to correct a child’s heart defect.
 Since that time, we have gained recognition around the globe for our leadership in pediatric cardiology and continue to make critical advances in the field.